vanderbilt-redcap/save_survey_pdf_to_field/README.md

 ## System-level Installation
 - Clone this repo into to `<redcap-root>/modules/save_survey_pdf_to_field_v<module_version_number>`.
 - Go to **Control Center > Manage External Modules** and enable _Save Survey PDF to a Field_.
 - Still in **Control Center > Manage External Modules**, configure the module with a 'From Address' for any emails this module sends out.
-Optionally set an email address any such emails.
+Optionally set an email address that will be CC'd in any such emails.
 Emails will only be sent if the module fails to save a PDF of a survey.

 ## Project-level Installation

 Before you can configure this module, you will need to create the surveys and fields needed for configuration.
 This module can save PDFs for as many surveys as desired, but each survey is saved as its own PDF.
-The PDFs must be saved to file upload fields an non-survey instrument.
+The PDFs must be saved to file upload fields in a non-survey instrument.
 On that instrument create a file upload field for each survey that needs to be saved.

-Should you need to save multiple revisions of a survey PDF for a single record\_id, use the Online Designer to copy the file uplload file as many times as you need.
+Should you need to save multiple revisions of a survey PDF for a single record\_id, use the Online Designer to copy the file upload file as many times as you need.
 This module will use the original field name as a basename and append '\_1', '\_2', '\_3', etc. looking for additional fields into which it can save the PDF.

 With the surveys and file upload fields created, you can proceed with module configuration.